M.S. Admissions Frequently Asked Questions

 - For the Data Science program, fundamental courses in mathematics and computing may be needed as prerequisites for other courses in the program.

-- Recommended preparatory courses include advanced undergraduate level courses in linear algebra and probability, and introductory courses in PDEs, stochastic, numerical methods and proficiency in programming (Basic usage of the Python and C/C++ programming languages).
+- Recommended preparatory courses include advanced undergraduate level courses in linear algebra and probability, and introductory courses in stochastic processes, numerical methods and proficiency in programming (Basic usage of the Python and C/C++ programming languages)

 Academic credentials can be verified on the graduate admissions webpages and vary by the country in which you earned your undergraduate degree: